Bielov-Team-Track/devops/docker/QUICKSTART.md

 # Docker Development - Quick Start Guide

-Get all your Bielov Volleyer microservices running in Docker with hot reload and remote debugging in under 5 minutes.
+Get all your Bielov Spike microservices running in Docker with hot reload and remote debugging in under 5 minutes.

 ## Prerequisites

 -   Docker Desktop installed and running
 -   Docker Compose v2.22+ (for watch feature)
 -   8GB+ RAM allocated to Docker
 -   VS Code or Visual Studio 2022

 ## Quick Start